InformaticsMatters/squonk2-data-manager-job-operator/doc/LOCAL-DEPLOYMENT.md

 You may be running playbooks from several repositories, so you can re-use this one.

-You must use Python 3: -
+Idally, you should use Python 3.
+Create an environment from the root of the repository clone: -

-    python -m venv  ~/.venv/ansible
+    python -m venv venv

-    source ~/.venv/ansible/bin/activate
+    source venv/bin/activate
-    pip install wheel
     pip install -r requirements.txt

 ## Deploy the Job Operator
-From the root of your clone of the `data-manager-job-operator` repository, and within the Ansible environment you created in the previous step, create a suitable Ansible parameter file called `parameters.yaml` using the `parameters-template.yaml` file as a guide, replacing the `SetMe` lines.
+From the root of your clone of the `data-manager-job-operator` repository, and within the Ansible environment you created in the previous step, copy the `local-parameters.yaml` file to `parameters.yaml` and change the variables to suit your local cluster.

 >   You will need a KUBECONFIG file, and refer to it using the `jo_kubeconfig`
     variable and make sure `kubectl get no` returns nodes you expect.